mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 (a) in any place other than the office of a registrar of marriages or a licensed place of worship (except where authorised by the licence issued under section 13 of this Act). or
 (b) under a false name or names; or
-(c) without a registrar's certificate of notice or license issued under section 13 of this Act duly issuennnnnnd. or (d) by a person not being a recognised minister of some religious denomination or body or a registrar of marriages.
+(c) without a registrar's certificate of notice or license issued under section 13 of this Act duly issued. or (d) by a person not being a recognised minister of some religious denomination or body or a registrar of marriages.
 (3) But no marriage shall, after celebration, be deemed invalid by reason that any provision of this Act other than the foregoing has not been complied with.